atmoswing/atmoswing-user-manual/docs/getting-started/generic-dataset.rst

 One must specify:

-* ``dir_origin``: the main directory containing the original files
+* ``dir_origin``: the directory containing the original files
-* ``dir_target``: the main directory to save the resulting files
+* ``dir_target``: the directory to save the resulting files
 * ``files_list``: a list of the files to transform containing the following entries: 1) the subdirectory containing the original files (for example ``pressure`` or ``surface_analysis``), 2) the name of the variable in the original files, 3) the name given to the variable in the resulting file.

-The scripts and the different modules might need to be modified to suite other input formats or structures.
+The scripts and the different modules might need to be modified to suit other input formats or structures.